vectordotdev/vector/docs/highlights/2020-11-19-prometheus-remote-integrations.md

 ### Backing up Prometheus data

 Using the new [`prometheus_remote_write` source][prometheus_remote_write_source],
-Prometheus operators can route a stream of Prometheus data to the Vector [sink][sinks] of their choice.
-For this use case, object stores are recommended:
+Prometheus operators can route a stream of Prometheus data to the archiving solution of their choice.
+For this use case we recommend object stores for their cheap and durable qualtiies:

 ```toml
 [sources.prometheus]